tendermint/tendermint/.github/ISSUE_TEMPLATE/bug-report.md

 Please fill in as much of the template below as you can.

-If you have general questions, please rather create a new discussion: https://github.com/tendermint/tendermint/discussions
+If you have general questions, please create a new discussion: https://github.com/tendermint/tendermint/discussions

 Be ready for followup questions, and please respond in a timely manner.
 We might